Better than many have heard but not as good as many think!

 The Bottom Line

-The DL-103 will never be the most resolving, airy or articulate cartridge, but it is honest, beautifully made, and it will smack around Ortofon 2M Reds, Audio Technica VM95Es and worn-out old-school magnets and make them look as bland and uninvolving as they are.
-It will deliver a better balanced and resolved result than many sub-$1000 MM carts, and even some coils.
+The DL-103 will never be the most resolving, airy or articulate cartridge, but it is honest, beautifully made, and it will smack around Ortofon 2M Reds, Audio Technica VM95Es and worn-out old-school magnets and make them look as bland and uninvolving as they really are.

 Discover more from LiQUiD AUDiO